 - In the console pane, look for the policy setting Display Shutdown Event Tracker.

 - Edit the policy settings and configure the shutdown event tracker.

 To enable this policy setting, click Enabled.

 Shutdown Event Tracker Options:

 - Always: Displays shutdown event tracker during shutdown.

 - Server Only: Displays a shutdown event tracker when you shut down a Windows Server.

 - Workstation Only: Displays shutdown event tracker when you shut down a Windows workstation.

 Launch the command prompt and run gpupdate /force.
 Now press Alt+F4 and you should see the Shutdown Event Tracker on the screen.
 The user can now select a valid option while restarting or shutting down the computer.
 A brief description or a note can be added in the comment box to indicate the purpose of the shutdown or restart.

-From the below screenshot, we see how useful the Shutdown Event Tracker is especially on Windows Server and even on Windows 10.
+From the below screenshot, we see how useful the Shutdown Event Tracker is, especially on Windows Server and even on Windows 10 and Windows 11.